mhorne89/enoch/README.md

 ### Serve UI

-Enoch has a basic UI which will create a route named `/logs` which you can navigate to to view your API logs.
-Add this route to your applcication by including the following line in your Node applicaiton.
+Enoch has a basic UI which will create a route named `/enoch-logs` to be used by the application to fetch the logs.
+It also creates a subdiretory named `/enoch` which you can navigate to to view your API logs.
+Add these routes to your applcication by including the following line in your Node applicaiton.

 ```
 enoch.serve(app);